File

 organization of the logs you're configuring Vector to tail.
 If your

-option contains multiple independent logical log streams
+include option contains multiple independent logical log streams

 (e.g. Nginx's access.log and error.log, or logs from multiple